-Richard started sailing on a Sunfish on Long Island Sound when he was 12 and now is the proud owner of Jeanette, his 2014 Flying Scot, named after his mom.
+Richard started sailing a Sunfish on Long Island Sound when he was 12 and now is the proud owner of Jeanette, his 2014 Flying Scot, named after his mom.
 He’s sailed more these past five sailing seasons, as a SCOW member, than all of his prior sailing experience combined.
 Richard is currently a Scot Skipper and hopes to be a cruiser skipper sometime in the future.
 Richard has chartered numerous times on the bay and has transited the east coast from/to Ft Lauderdale and Norwalk several times on his brother’s Grand Banks 54.
-In his tenure as a Social Director (2016) and Vice Commodore (2017 & 2018), he has been an active member and helped with social, membership, and training activities and also introduced some fun new traditions, like The Burning of the Socks and the Crockpot Regatta for and with Club members.
+In his tenure as a Social Director (2016), Vice Commodore (2017 & 2018) and Commodore (2019) he has been an active member and helped with social, membership, and training activities and also introduced some fun new traditions, like The Burning of the Socks and the Crockpot Regatta for and with Club members.
 He’s also been instrumental in bringing SCOW to a new level of automation with electronic Membership applications and agreements, Skipper forms, streamlining the training registration process and creating all new online digital cruiser and basic skipper tests with the amazing support and extensive contributions of the TSCC.
-He’s proud of his commitment to Special Olympics and recommends Special Olympics to all members as an easy and fun way to give back to the community (and enjoy a little more sailing).
+He’s proud of his past commitment to Special Olympics and recommends Special Olympics to all members as an easy and fun way to give back to the community (and enjoy a little more sailing).
 Richard is also a Leukemia Cup racer and a supporter of all racing activities to help bond the Club and improve all members’ sailing skills.
-In his off-the-water spare time Richard manages FYI-For Your Information, Inc., a 31-year young human capital, technology and management services consulting firm supporting the Federal government.

 Brian was away from sailing for a few years coaching his son’s baseball teams & following his children’s activities.
 His son stopped playing baseball a few years ago and noticed Brian was around the house a lot.
 One Saturday he told Brian – “Dad you need a hobby”!
 So Brian decided to get back to his love of sailing.
-After travelling to Annapolis for many years, Brian sought an active sailing club near Alexandria.
-Brian’s previous 30 years of sailing experience before joining SCOW was racing J-22’s, Laser 28’s, J-30’s & most recently J-105’s.
-He sailed in several East Coast, North American & World Championship Series.
-Along the way Brian did some blue water racing – three Newport-Bermuda Races along with a few Annapolis – Newport Races.
-Brian was also “watch captain” for some of these races.
-Brian found the Sailing Club of Washington and was intrigued by an active all-volunteer organization with the fleet of Flying Scots & a few larger cruising boats.
-As a member for the past 4 ½ years Brian has increased his involvement each year – became a certified FS Skipper, an active FS racer, Race Committee volunteer, helped out during the Thursday Social Sails, volunteered for Maintenance Days, attended Hail & Farewells and more recently Caroline’s Bosun the past 2 years Brian resides in Alexandria with his wife Missy and children Rob & Heather – all SCOW Members.
-When not sailing Brian is a CFP & Senior Vice President with Raymond James & Associates for the past 25 years.
+Brian found the Sailing Club of Washington and was intrigued by an active all-volunteer organization with a fleet of Flying Scots & larger cruising boats.
+As a member for the past 5 ½ years Brian has increased his involvement each year – became a certified FS Skipper, an active FS racer, Race Committee volunteer, helped out during the Thursday Social Sails, volunteered for Maintenance Days, attended Hail & Farewells and more recently Caroline’s Bosun the past 3 years.
+Brian resides in Alexandria with his wife Missy and children Rob & Heather – all SCOW Members.
+When not sailing Brian is a CFP & Senior Vice President with Raymond James & Associates for the past 26 years.

 Mike began sailing with business associates in London, on the Thames River, in a type of dinghy called an Enterprise, in the mid 2000’s.
 He also had the opportunity to sail in the Solent (the channel between mainland England and the Isle of Wight) on a large keel-boat.
 He ultimately decided to take sailing lessons at Belle Haven Marina, and subsequently joined SCOW in 2011.
 After buying his own boat, an American 14.6, and sailing it from Washington Sailing Marina for a few years, Mike purchased a Flying Scot, the “Green Hornet” in 2014, and began racing it with SCOW at the urging of Julian Mallett, Dick Vida and Dave Beckett.
 Mike served as SCOW treasurer in 2015, 2016, 2017 and 2018.
 Mike is retired from 30+ years of business ownership, previously worked for 7 and a half years for Arthur Young & Company (now Ernst & Young) and is an Army veteran of the Vietnam conflict as well as service in Korea.
 He has an MBA degree, and has served as treasurer and general manager of other entities, including his son’s 1st division soccer team in the NCSL (National Capitol Soccer League), and Team River Runner, a 501c3 organization dedicated to helping injured veterans recover through paddlesports such as kayaking, canoeing and stand-up paddleboarding.
 In addition to sailing, both competitive and recreational, Mike enjoys kayaking, cycling, and building model boats.
 Mike has enjoyed enormously his association with SCOW and the many good people in the club.
 Mike is married to Ok Sop (since 1971), lives in Arlington, and has four grown children.
 Mike is an instructor in SCOW’s sailing training program, and has supported the Special Olympics and the Leukemia Cup.